sophmrtn/sophmrtn.github.io/_pages/about.md

 I am also a Director of [The Blackett Family](https://www.theblackettlabfamily.com){:target="_blank"}, a network for UK based Black physicists, and a Board Trustee for the educational charity, [Project Partners](https://projectpartners.org.uk/){:target="_blank"}.
 Through these organisations, I am able to share my research with various groups and take part in public engagement opportunities, some of which are listed on my [projects](https://sophmrtn.github.io/projects/) page.

 Outside of work and other projects, I enjoy reading, keeping active and trying new things.
-I also like listening to music and have an unhealthy obsession with wool coats and leather boots...
+I also like listening to music and have an unhealthy obsession with wool coats and ankle boots...

 Please feel free to [contact](mailto:s.martin.20@ucl.ac.uk) me for collaboration or questions!